 Guilt is perhaps the most painful companion of death.
 Coco Chanel

-Three days ago, I read an article by a young mother who had almost died from a brain aneurysm.
+Not too long ago, I read an article by a young mother who had almost died from a brain aneurysm.
 On the night her aneurysm burst, she realized that if she died, her young daughter would never know her.
-She survived and resolved to change her life — to become kind, gentle, giving, loving and not say anything negative about another person.
+She survived and resolved to change her life — to become kind, gentle, giving, loving and to not say anything negative about another person.
 She wrote that it’s “as simple as replacing a negative thought or comment with a positive one”.
 And that it’s easier to be a “nice girl”.